Hard abdominal lump quiz

 These could be signs of an incarcerated hernia.
 A hernia is incarcerated when it becomes trapped in the abdominal wall.
-Incarcerated hernias are dangerous because they can wrap around themselves and cut off blood flow to the trapped tissue.
-When this occurs, this creates a strangulated hernia, which can have life-threatening consequences if not treated promptly.
+Incarcerated hernias are dangerous because they can cut off blood flow to the trapped tissue.
+When this happens, it creates a strangulated hernia, which can be life-threatening if not treated immediately.

-Why can my hard abdominal lump be moved/pushed back into my abdomen sometimes?
+Why can my hard abdominal lump sometimes be moved/pushed back into my abdomen?

-This phenomenon is called reducibility.
-If the protrusion can be pushed back into the opening or weakness with ease, this signals that it can be treated by closing the hole.
-Reduction of the lump can help alleviate associated symptoms and delay the need for surgery.
+This is called reducibility.
+If the lump can easily be pushed back into the opening or weakness, it is a sign that it can be treated by closing the hole and delay the need for surgery.

 Will a hard abdominal lump affect my digestion?

-Depending on the cause of your hard abdominal lump, your digestion may be affected.
-In the case of cancer, a growth may block the flow of food and cause symptoms such as pain, nausea, and vomiting.
-However, in the case of conditions such as incisional or umbilical hernias, digestion is not usually affected.
+Depending on the cause, your digestion may be affected.
+If it’s cancer, a growth may block the flow of food and cause symptoms like pain, nausea, and vomiting.
+But for conditions like some hernias, digestion is not usually affected.

 Can I still exercise with a hard abdominal lump?

-Exercise is acceptable if you are cautious and avoid irritating the abdominal tissues or increasing intra-abdominal pressure.
-You should not exercise without approval from your physician or care team.
-Low-intensity or low-impact exercises such as dancing, walking, or water aerobics may be good options.
-However, activities such as heavy weightlifting can cause you to strain and lead to increased pressure in the abdomen — and thus further bulging of the protrusion.
+You can exercise if you are careful and don’t irritate the abdominal tissues or increase intra-abdominal pressure.
+Always check with your provider before exercising.
+Low-intensity exercises like dancing, walking, or water aerobics may be good options.
+But activities like heavy weightlifting can cause you to strain and put more pressure on the abdomen.

-After repairing my abdominal lump, when can I start exercise?
+After my abdominal lump is repaired, when can I start exercising?

-When you can resume exercise and other physical activity depends on the size of your lump and the type of repair that was performed.
-However, most people can return to their normal level of physical activity after four to six weeks.
+When you can exercise and do other physical activity depends on the size of your lump and how it was treated.
+Generally, most people return to their normal level of physical activity after four to six weeks.